+It’s no surprise that happy people are not necessarily the ones that own the most stuff or that aim for gathering the bigger amount of material goods.
+Happiness, as real life tends to prove over and over again, cannot be found nor come from without, it exists within us.
 For this reason, the ways we can aim to feel happy and enjoy the state of joy derive from inner transformation.
 In an old and successively confirmed study from 1978, developed by Northwester University in the US, it was stated that happiness was unrelated to external events.
 Two test groups where used for this study, the first with lottery winners, the second with victims of serious accidents.
 The results showed that when questioned about the amount of pleasure they got from everyday activities, the lottery winners actually had less pleasure – and where overall less happy - than the accident victims.

 Our common quests for more money or promotions may actually be the wrong objective if the final plan is to find happiness.
 So how can we find happiness?
 The best way is to look at what the things that happy people do and learn from experience:

 Find the time: Meditation is the straight route to finding inner peace, build a dialogue with yourself and be able to invite happiness into your everyday.
 It is this state of wellbeing that will offer the key to feeling complete and balanced within the world, just by being comfortable in your own skin.
 Meditation is an exercise so you need to take some minutes of your day to train your brain.